yetanotherco/aligned-layer/docs/0_internal/3_a_upgrade_contracts.md

 # Upgrade Contracts

-This guide is for upgrading contracts deployed without a multisig wallet.
+This guide is for upgrading contracts with a normal wallet.

 If you deployed the contract using a Multisig wallet, you can follow the [Upgrade Contracts with Multisig](./3_b_upgrade_contracts_with_multisig.md) tutorial.

 ## Prerequisites